If you've been to coffee shops or cafes, you might've been asked to choose between a light, medium, or dark roast.

 Final thoughts

-There are several reasons why coffee is such a popular beverage around the world.
+There are several reasons why coffee is a highly popular beverage worldwide.

 Its versatility is something that is recognized and loved by many, so don't be afraid to experiment with different types of roasts to find your favorite.

-I hope this article has helped you understand the differences between the various roasts of coffee and how you can benefit from them!
+I hope this article has helped you understand the differences between the various coffee roasts!

 If you'd like to try some delicious coffee recipes you can make at home, you can have a look below for some inspiration: